hanthor/intelepptesting/README.md

 # Installation

-- *setup_intel_profiles.sh* - Downloads and configure the Intel EPP profiles
+- *setup_intel_profiles.sh* - Downloads and configure the Intel EPP profiles as default in `ppd.conf`

 # Other Scripts